sibevin/docker-compose-ex--rails-mysql/README.md

 # docker-compose-ex--rails-mysql
 A docker compose example for rails + mysql development

+## Prepare

+Make sure your docker is running and the network is connected.

-## Run docker-compose up to setup rails and mysql container
+## Run `docker-compose up` to setup rails and mysql containers

 ```
 $ docker-compose up